 Work with a specialist lender

-If you’ve recently become self-employed and don’t have much income history yet, your broker may recommend talking to a specialist lender like us.
+If you’ve recently become self-employed and don’t have much income history yet, your broker may recommend talking to a specialist self-employed mortgage lender like us.
 We accept one year’s accounts and in some cases, projected income when reviewing loan applications – whether that’s to purchase or borrow against a commercial or residential property.

 Lending decisions are subject to an affordability/creditworthiness assessment.

 Any property used as security, including your home, may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.